 Regularly exercising, which is often done outdoors, is just as important during the hot months of summer as it is during the cooler seasons.

-- Elderly people.
-There is a fine line between how heat affects most adults and how it affects the elderly in more profound ways.
-It’s extremely important for senior citizens to practice a gradual acclimatization to heat that puts an emphasis on hydration.
+Elderly people – There is a fine line between how heat affects most adults and how it affects the elderly in more profound ways.
+It’s extremely important for senior citizens to practice gradual acclimatization to heat that puts an emphasis on hydration.